AIRLab-POLIMI/C-SLAM/README.md

 - /reasoning

-RUNNING WITH BAGS
+RUNNING THE SYSTEM
 -----------------

-There is a launch file that can be used to launch the system, opening rqt_bag to testthe system with AR Drone bags.
+There is a launch file that can be used to launch the system, that can be used with the AR Drone ROS driver, or with rqt_bag to test the system using AR Drone bags.
 It also launch the image_proc node to rectify the AR drone input image.
 You can use the launch file with the following command:

-`roslaunch c_vision c_vision.launch`
+`roslaunch c_slam c_slam.launch`